OtaNix-ry/home-server-workshop/slides/presentation.typ

 - Libvirt (or another hypervisor of your choice)
 - You also need Git to clone this repository

+The materials in this workshop are open source and available on #link(repo)[GitHub].
+You can find the latest PDF from the GitHub releases.
+- `README.md` contains instructions for getting started.

 == Workshop Objectives

 The aim of this workshop is to be both an introduction and a guide to deploying a NixOS server in a _realistic environment_.
 We will